mabarnes/moment_kinetics/README.md

     julia> run_moment_kinetics("input.toml")
     ```
     It might be convenient to add `using Revise` to your `startup.jl` file (`~/julia/config/startup.jl`) so it's always loaded.
+* Parallelization: the code is parallelized at the moment using MPI and shared-memory arrays.
+Arrays representing the pdf, moments, etc. are shared between all processes.
+Using shared memory means, for example, we can take derivatives along one dimension while parallelising the other for any dimension without having to communicate to re-distribute the arrays.
+    * To run in parallel, just put `mpirun -np <n>` in front of the call you would normally use, with `<n>` the number of processes to use.
+    * It is possible to use a REPL workflow with parallel code:
+        * Recommended option is to use [tmpi](https://github.com/Azrael3000/tmpi).
+This utility (it's a bash script that uses `tmux`) starts an mpi program with each process in a separate pane in a single terminal, and mirrors input to all processes simultaneously (which is normally what you want, there are also commands to 'zoom in' on a single process).
+        * Another 'low-tech' possibilty is to use something like `mpirun -np 4 xterm -e julia --project`, but that will start each process in a separate xterm and you would have to enter commands separately in each one.
+Occasionally useful for debugging when nothing else is available.
+    * As currently implemented, the number of processes must either be less than or equal to the number of species, or be divisible by the number of species.
+    * There is no restriction on the number of spatial/velocity-space grid points, although load-balancing may be affected - if there are only very few points per process, and a small fraction of processes have an extra grid point (e.g. splitting 5 points over 4 processes, so 3 process have 1 point but 1 process has 2 points), many processes will spend time waiting for the few with an extra point.
+    * Parallelism is implemented by defining ranges in `species_composition` and `coordinate` structs which depend on the process rank - they define the set of points that each process should handle.
+So for example, if the inner loop (which is not parallelized) is over `vpa`, then the loop would look something like
+        ```
+        for is in composition.species_local_range
+            for iz in z.outer_loop_range
+                for ivpa in 1:vpa.n
+                    f[ivpa,iz,is] = ...
+                end
+            end
+        end
+        ```
+        and the sets formed by composition.species_local_range and z.outer_loop_range have no overlap between different processes.
+Similarly if the inner loop is over `z`, then the loop would look something like
+        ```
+        for is in composition.species_local_range
+            for ivpa in vpa.outer_loop_range
+                for iz in 1:z.n
+                    f[ivpa,iz,is] = ...
+                end
+            end
+        end
+        ```
+    * For information on race conditions and debugging, see `debug_test/README.md`.